Schoen8888/final-project/commits.md

 ## **Commits.md**
 '''markdown
-# WOrking with Commits
+# Working with Commits

 Commits are snapshots of your project at any given time

 ## Basic Workflow
-'''bash
+- '''bash
-git add filename
+- git add filename
-git commit -m "Describe your changes"
+- git commit -m "Describe your changes"

 Each commit you make should have a meaningful message